Skip to content

 Remove all uses of Oxford commas when applicable.
 If Oxford commas are used in the proper title of something, they can remain.

-An Oxford comma is a comma used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’; for example, "an Italian painter, sculptor, and architect."
+An Oxford comma is used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’; for example, "an Italian painter, sculptor, and architect."
 We would list this on a Georgia State page as "an Italian painter, sculptor and architect."

 Refer to the University Style Guide for more information on writing styles.